allenc125789/TCCR-OBS-ScreenDeck/README.md

 [obsws](https://pypi.org/project/obsws-python/)

 ## Setup:
-Refer to README.txt, located in the file TCCR_OBS_Resources.zip, found in the TCCR Club's socialmedia gmail/gdrive...
+Refer to the README.md, located in the file TCCR_OBS_Resources.zip, found in the TCCR Club's socialmedia gmail/gdrive...

 ## ToDo: